bokgyeong/bokgyeong.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Statistics, The Pennsylvania State University, 2023 (expected)
-  - Advisors: Dr. Murali Haran (Penn State University) and Dr. John Hughes (Lehigh University)
+  - Advisors: Dr. Murali Haran and Dr. John Hughes
 * M.A. in Applied statistics, Yonsei University, 2018
   - Advisor: Dr. Taeyoung Park
   - Master's Thesis Title: Flexible modeling of clusters in asset prices using the nested Dirichlet process